 These cool down exercises will bring you back to a stable state and reduce lactic acid build-up which can otherwise make you go stiff.
 After completing your workout, walk around slowly for at least 5 minutes or till your heart rate goes down.

 After that, do some stretching exercises by holding stretches for 10 to 30 seconds.
 Don’t over-exert yourself though and don’t start bouncing.
 Plus, do breathing exercises during then – inhale when you stretch and exhale when you let go of it.

-If you want to improve your health and witness, you need a scale that can help you along your journey.
-The STEPS Body Composition Scale from Qutek Wellness is the solution you were looking for.
+If you want to improve your health and fitness, you need a scale that can help you along your journey.
+The STEPS Body Composition Scale from Qutek Wellness is the solution you were should be are.
 The smart scale brings wellness right to your feet and can be used for more than just a weight check.

 Using advanced dual BIA frequency the scale examines major health components such as visceral fat, BMI and BMR which synchronize with an app that helps you determine how fast you are losing weight.
 The sleek and stylish design makes an attractive fixture in the bathroom and keeps track of each family member’s health.

 The smart scale is FCC, ROHS and CE certified and is capable of calculating up to 13 health index stats.
 Order yours today!